syncfusion-content/javascript-docs/js/api/ejGrid.md

 <ts name="ej.Grid.ClipMode"/>

-Sets the clipmode for Grid cell as ellipsis or clipped content(both header and content)
+Sets the clip mode for Grid cell as ellipsis or clipped content(both header and content)

 #### Default Value:
 {:.param}